utkarshsaboo45/BERT-Hate_Speech_Detection/milestone_3/progress_report_2.md

 #### BERT Base

-Currently working on fine tuning the 'bert-base uncased' model with CNN layer and have faced a couple of challenges till now.
-There is an issue with the compatibility of the tensor type the model expects and the type that the data loader returns.
+We have successfully implemented the.
 Another challenge we faced is the duplicate tweets that are present in the dataset and we are working on taking only the unique instances of each tweet in order to avoid leaking of data from train set to test set.

 ### Evaluation Metric